 6. Coconut Water

 Dengue generally causes dehydration.
-During these times, coconut water is one among the best things that can serve Dengue patients since it is purely a water source of nature containing all needed electrolytes and vital minerals.
+During these times, coconut water is one of the best things that can serve Dengue patients since it is purely a water source of nature containing all needed electrolytes and vital minerals.
 Consuming coconut water keeps the fluid levels in patient’s body under control.
 Hence, coconut water is a must for dengue treatment which you should be adding to your diet while suffering from symptoms of Dengue.

 7. Vegetable Extracts

 You could deal with the symptoms of this disease with consumption of freshly made vegetable juices.
-Cucumber, carrot and various leafy greens are specially great for dealing with the symptoms.
+Cucumber, carrot and various leafy greens are especially great for dealing with the symptoms.
 These vegetables are full of required minerals and vitamins which aid in boosting immunity and decrease the agony of the patient.

 This is another of the best foods you can consume while treating the symptoms of the infection.
 This will help in inducing hunger and can also relieve joint aches.
-Soups have less spices and thus very easy for digestion as well as bowel movements.
+Soups have fewer spices and thus very easy for digestion as well as bowel movements.

 9. Fruit Juice

-As I’ve discussed earlier,vitamin C is an efficient antioxidant.
+As I’ve discussed earlier, vitamin C is an efficient antioxidant.
 It is capable of triggering production of collagen and helps in boosting your immunity system.
 Fruits such as pineapple, strawberry, orange, guava as well as kiwi hike the lymphocytes production in the body that can fight the viral disease.
 If you are dealing with the symptoms of Dengue, you might as well fight it with fresh fruit juices.